ansible/ansible/docs/docsite/rst/galaxy/user_guide/installing_roles.rst

 By default, Ansible downloads roles to the first writable directory in the default list of paths ``~/.ansible/roles:/usr/share/ansible/roles:/etc/ansible/roles``.
 This installs roles in the home directory of the user running ``ansible-galaxy``.

-You can override this one of the following options:
+You can override this with one of the following options:

 * Set the environment variable :envvar:`ANSIBLE_ROLES_PATH` in your session.
 * Define ``roles_path`` in an ``ansible.cfg`` file.